JoeyTheAsian/pd3-Stuyrim-JoeyTong-JackyLo-JustinKim-SeanYip/README.md

   Made various control failsafes to prevent bugs when interacting with GUI (Joey)

-  Made InventoryPanel nullify all active keyboard input before accessing the Inventory to prevent continued movement or animations (Joey)
+  Made InventoryPanel nullify all active keyboard input before accessing the Inventory to prevent continued movement and animations (Joey)

   **6/7/14**